 - Broken bones

 - Internal bleeding

 - Traumatic brain injury (TBI) or other brain damage

 - Spinal cord injury (SCI)

 The medical expenses can be high.
 Victims who are severely injured endure pain and suffering and lose wages because they cannot work.
-That’s why it’s important to seek help from a truck accident attorney experienced with Charleston and South Carolina courts to help obtain compensation for losses incurred in a truck accident.
+That’s why it’s important to seek help from a truck accident attorney experienced with North Charleston and South Carolina courts to help obtain compensation for losses incurred in a truck accident.

 Our Attorneys Can Deal With Trucking Insurance Companies

 Trucking litigation involves claims against negligent truck drivers and the companies who hire them.

 But the trucking company might be at fault if their driver was speeding or fatigued because the company sets strict or unreasonable deadlines for its drivers.
 If the truck crashes because it is overloaded, the driver is responsible, but the company may also be partially to blame.